Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2021-22 financial year.

 - completed Human Rights Certificates to accompany amendments to the Motor Accident Insurance Regulation 2018

-- ensured all new staff learnt about human rights obligations via our staff induction and orientation programs
+- ensured all new staff learnt about their human rights obligations via our employees induction and orientation programs

-- continued to incorporate a commitment to human rights into our strategic and operational plans
+- embedded a commitment to human rights into our strategic and operational plans

-- established a First Peoples’ initiative to support Aboriginal and Torres Strait Islander peoples through the CTP claims process and related road safety initiatives
+- continued our work with the First Peoples’ initiative to support Aboriginal and Torres Strait Islander peoples through the CTP claims process and related road safety initiatives

-No human rights complaints were received during the 2020-21 reporting period.
+No human rights complaints were received during the reporting period 2021–22.

 Our leadership team

-The Insurance Commissioner sets the direction for MAIC and the Nominal Defendant and reports to the State Parliament through the Treasurer and Minister for Investment.
-Our leadership team includes the Insurance Commissioner; General Manager Motor Accident Insurance Commission; Director Finance, Procurement and Systems; Director Policy, Performance and Improvement; and Director Analytics.
+The Insurance Commissioner sets the direction for MAIC, the Nominal Defendant, and National Injury Insurance Scheme Queensland (NIISQ) and reports to the State Parliament through the Treasurer and Minister for Trade and Investment.

-Our leadership team is responsible for setting the strategic direction of MAIC and the Nominal Defendant, overseeing operational performance, determining operation policy and project management.
+Our leadership team is responsible for setting the strategic direction of MAIC, the Nominal Defendant, and NIISQ overseeing operational performance, determining operation policy and project management.

 B. Business (Insurance), MBA